 Green Synthesis of Nanoparticles:

 - Bio-hydrometallurgical processes utilize biological agents, such as bacteria, to leach metals from e-waste.
-For instance, Acidithiobacillus ferrooxidans, a type of bacteria, has been used to bio-leach metals like copper and can be adapted for gold recovery.
+For instance, Acidithiobacillus ferrooxidans, a type of bacterium, has been used to bioleach metals such as copper and can be adapted for gold recovery.
 In this process, copper is mobilized from the PCBs, and gold can subsequently be recovered using green synthesis methods (Nithya et al., 2018).

-- Through these environmentally friendly approaches, nanoparticles, including gold nanoparticles, can be synthesized directly from the bio-leachate of e-waste.
+- Using these environmentally friendly approaches, nanoparticles, including gold nanoparticles, can be synthesized directly from e-waste bio-leachate.
 This method provides a sustainable alternative to chemical leaching and minimizes toxic by-products.

 -